A Baker’s Dozen:

 Bannock An ancient flat bread made with oatmeal or wheat flour; baked on griddle, skillet or in oven.
 Indigenous people of North America baked Bannock (Cree word is pahkwesikan- Book source, Awasis and the World-Famous Bannock by Dallas Hunt) Scottish bakers also bake Bannock.

 Barbados sugar Muscovado sugar.
 British specialty dark brown sugar has a strong molasses flavor.
-Find out more from the Sugar Association
+See Types of Sugar.

 Batch A single batter or dough recipe.

-Batter Thin mixture of flour and water that can be poured or spooned into pan or on a griddle.
+Batter Thin mixture of flour and water or other liquids that can be poured or spooned into pan or on a griddle.

 Beat To agitate one or more ingredients rapidly using a brisk up-and-over motion to add air into a mixture using a spoon, whisk, rotary beaters or electric mixer.

 Bench The counter or surface bakers use to work with dough.

 Bench knife Hand-held dough dividing tool safe to cut through dough on counters and work bench.
 King Arthur Baking resource